Tech-Titans-Alliance/Titanium-Bank/README.md

 # Titanium Bank 💳🏦

 ## Project Overview
 Titanium Bank is a fully functional banking system built using Java and JavaFX.
-The system allows users to perform various banking activities such as creating an account, depositing and withdrawing money, transferring funds, viewing accounts, and checking transaction history.
-It also provides features for overdraft management.
+This system enables users to perform a wide range of banking activities such as creating an account, depositing and withdrawing money, transferring funds, viewing accounts, and checking transaction history.
+It also supports overdraft management, ensuring a comprehensive banking experience.

 ## Features 🌟
-- **Register & Login:** Users can create a new account or log in with their existing credentials.
+- **Register & Login:** Users can create a new account or log in using their existing credentials
 - **Create Account:** Users can create a new bank account after registering.
 - **Withdraw Money:** Users can withdraw funds from their account.
 - **Transfer Money:** Users can transfer money between different accounts.
 - **Deposit Funds:** Users can deposit money into their account.
 - **View Accounts:** Users can view all their bank accounts.
-- **View Transaction History:** Users can see the list of transactions in their accounts.
+- **View Transaction History:** Users can view detailed transaction history for each account.
+- **Overdraft Management:** Users can manage their overdraft limits for a flexible banking experience.
+- **Version Control: Git** (for code management and collaboration)

 ## Technologies Used 💻
 - **Backend:** Java